noxoreits/hover-inspector-rewrite/README.md

 In there is the files of the actual installed mod, or just install it from this repo directly if you are familiar with PPG modding.

 # Versions
 - **Version 0.1 | 8/03/26 :** First implementation, extremely basic.
-Main goal was to remove redundant checks and simplify the original mod via a rewrite.
+Main goal was to remove redundant checks and simplify the original mod via a complete rewrite.
+Similar frameworks due to their simplicities, but ended up being 3x faster.
 - **Version 1.0 | 9/03/26 :** Replaced most of 0.1's code and implemented additional safeguards to ensure robustness & stability, while adding small QoL, such as limb deletion not closing the inspect menu.
+Maintains even better performance than 0.1 despite the additions.

 ## My Goal
 This mod's goal is simple: